Public Outreach

 - The Mississippi Watershed Management Organization uses an Em2 to demonstrate how rivers work.

-(Many of the videos are also available online, hosted by Carleton College.
-A DVD with all videos is included with a model purchase.
-Or you can purchase the entire series on DVD from Little River.) - Wild Trout Trust YouTube channel The Wild Trout Trust and the Severn Rivers Trust made a video series using the Emriver that “will look at specific scenarios and model their outcomes, which are often highly unexpected unless you have quite a lot of existing experience with geomorphology.”
+- Wild Trout Trust YouTube channel The Wild Trout Trust and the Severn Rivers Trust made a video series using the Emriver that “will look at specific scenarios and model their outcomes, which are often highly unexpected unless you have quite a lot of existing experience with geomorphology.”
 Each new video will be posted on the Wild Trout Trust blog.
 The series has covered: